-Trump's ally and released prisoner Roger Stone uses N-word slur on TV debate
+Trump's ally and released prisoner Roger Stone uses 'Negro' slur on TV debate

 He cited the United Negro College Fund and the historical use of the word.

 At one time, "Negro" was common in the American vernacular to describe African Americans.
-By the late 1960s, however, the word was scorned by activists in favor of such descriptors as "Black".
+By the late 1960s, however, the word was scorned by activists in favour of such descriptors as "Black".

 These days, the antiquated word is widely viewed as derogatory in most uses.